jomaway/typst-teacher-templates/ttt-utils/lib/assignments.typ

   end-assignment
 }

-// Add a question and some metadata to your document.
-//
-// This function will just render the given body and store the points as metadata inside the document.
-// You mostly want to use the higher level `question` function.
-//
-// -> content
-#let _question(
-  // the content to be displayed for this assignment
-  // -> content
-  body,
-  // the given points for a correct answer of this question.
-Will be stored as metadata.
-  // -> int
-  points: none
-) = {
-  if points != none {
-    assert.eq(type(points), int, message: "expected points argument to be an integer, found " + str(type(points))) }
-  context {
-    let level = if is-assignment() { 2 } else { 1 }
-    _question_counter.step(level: level)
-    // note: metadata must be a new context to fetch the updated _question_counter value correct context [#metadata((type: "ttt-question", num: _question_counter.get() ,points: points, level: level)) #_question_label] }
-  body
-}

 /// Add a question with number and point-tag to your document.
 ///
 /// This function adds the current question number up front and a `point-tag` on the right side.
-/// If you just want the plain question to render use the low level `_question` function.
 ///
 /// ```example
 /// #question(points: 2)[